Current Competition - SW TED JONES SHORT STORY TROPHY COMPETITION 2026

 Line spacing – 1.5

-Insert line count at the end of your piece.
+Insert word count at the end of your piece.

 If you are unsure about the formatting of your entry, you might find the Word documents on our website about suggested layouts and formats useful.